-The main aim of this theory is to define, using global analytic tools, a good category of analytic motivic coefficients, that would help in proving naturally:
+The main aim of the theory is to define, using global analytic tools, a good category of analytic motivic coefficients, that would help in proving naturally:

 Argument in favor of its use are:

-A short introduction for large audience can be found in the following article of the EMS newsletter:
+A short introduction for large audience is in